 1. From time to time BBC Sport (@bbcsport, @bbcmotd, @bbctms) will ask you to give your opinions on various topics by way of an online vote hosted by Twitter.
 Participants can take part only by accessing Twitter at https://twitter.com.

 Participants will find a question and a list of several alternative answers.
 Participants can register their vote by electronically selecting the answer they wish to vote for.

 3. Participants cannot vote by any other method.
 You may only vote once.
 The final result will be shown when the vote has closed.
 Live results will be displayed during the vote window.
 These should not be taken as an indicator of the final published results, but merely as a snapshot for interest.

-4. Once the vote is open, the time remaining until the vote window closes will be displayed.
+4. Once the vote is open, the time remaining in the vote window until close will be displayed.
 Any votes registered outside the announced voting window will not count.

 5. This is not a competition and there will be no prize.